 Neither the boat or the bus had very early start times.
 So, I took a taxi to Kate Kearney’s Cottage and arrived around 9:30 am.

 As it turns out, it never did rain on me that day.
-But, I was glad for the early start because it gave me plenty of time to walk the Gap of Dunloe without feeling rushed.
+But, I was glad for the early start because it gave me plenty of time to walk through the gap without feeling rushed.

 When I arrived at Kate Kearney’s Cottage, hardly any one else was around at that time of day.
 It was nice to have the road practically to myself.